GrottoPress/shield/docs/11-OAUTH.md

    class DeleteOauthPermission < User::SaveOperation
      # ...
-     # By default, *Shield* deletes all authorizations from the database,
+     # By default, *Shield* deletes all grants from the database,
      # after permission is deleted.
      #
      # Enable this to mark them as inactive instead, without deleting them
      # from the database.
-     #include Shield::RevokeOauthAuthorizationAfterDeleteOauthPermission
+     #include Shield::RevokeOauthGrantAfterDeleteOauthPermission
      # ...
    end
    ```